Cause of Death (album)

-Cause of Death is the second album by American death metal band Obituary.
-It was released on September 19, 1990.
-Cause of Death is considered a classic album in the history of death metal.
+Cause of Death is the second album by Florida death metal band Obituary, released on September 19, 1990, through Roadrunner Records.

+Along with Slowly We Rot, Cause of Death is considered a landmark in the death metal genre.

+Background and promotion

 The artwork was done by artist Michael Whelan.
-It is their first release with longtime member Frank Watkins on bass, and also their first and only album with guitarist James Murphy, previously of the group Death.
+It is their first release with longtime member Frank Watkins on bass, and also their first and only album with guitarist James Murphy, previously of Death.
 Murphy did not contribute to the songwriting as the riffs he showed to the band would end up appearing on Disincarnate's Dreams of the Carrion Kind.

-The cover art of this album was used in an H. P. Lovecraft collection, Lovecraft's Nightmare A. It was supposed to be the cover of Sepultura's album Beneath the Remains which release year before Cause of Death, Roadrunner Records send the original album cover of Beneath the Remains to Obituary.
+The cover art of this album was used in an H. P. Lovecraft collection, Lovecraft's Nightmare A. It was intended to be used as the cover artwork of Sepultura's album Beneath the Remains which released the year before Cause of Death.
+However, Roadrunner Records sent the original album cover of Beneath the Remains to Obituary.
 Monte Conner of Roadrunner forced Sepultura to use another Michael Whelan illustration for Beneath the Remains, Nightmare in Red.
 The second portion of the painting, Lovecraft's Nightmare B was used by Demolition Hammer for their 1992 album Epidemic of Violence.
-The incident with Sepultura led to Igor Cavalera become upset with Monte Conner, with Cavalera notably having a tattoo of the cover on his arm.
+The incident with Sepultura led to Igor Cavalera becoming upset with Monte Conner, with Cavalera notably having a tattoo of some the cover on his arm.

-Obituary played Cause of Death in its entirety at the 2019 Decibel Metal & Beer Fest in Philadelphia, Pennsylvania.

-Cause of Death contains a cover of Celtic Frost's "Circle of the Tyrants".
-Celtic Frost frontman Tom G. Warrior has since endorsed the cover.

-Touring

 Obituary went on tour in the United States to support Cause of Death in November 1990 together with label mates Sepultura as headliner and Sadus, starting in Florida.
 They continued their tour activities in Europe in mid-1991.

+Music

+The album has been described as "gore-infested."
+John Tardy's vocal performance on the album has been characterized as "senseless gurgles."
+Cause of Death contains a cover of Celtic Frost's "Circle of the Tyrants".

+Joe DiVita of Loudwire said: "In a highly competitive year as death metal continued to explode, Obituary immediately distanced themselves from the crop, taking obvious influence from Celtic Frost and Hellhammer.
+Opting out of blast beats entirely, Cause of Death was predicated on oozing riffs, erratic structures and the swamp-born guttural belch of John Tardy."

+According to Alternative Press Magazine: "No matter what some death-metal purists think, Obituary embraced elements of hardcore very early in their career.
+Cause Of Death takes a turn away from the full-bore speed of most death-metal bands with a slow, groove-oriented approach to brutality."